-Partner with a peer to explore and discover solutions to today's consumer topics, create an intergenerational community-service project, and establish a baby-sitting service.
+Partner with a peer to explore and discover solutions to today's consumer topics, create an intergenerational community-service

 Fiber Arts

 If you've ever wondered how to crochet a scarf, embroider a pillowcase or make a quit, this project can help you learn these skills and more.
 Fiber Arts focuses on skills passed down through generations to provide basic family needs, such as apparel, home furnishings and decorations.